 United States Regiments & Batteries > Ohio

-The 82nd Ohio Volunteer Infantry Regiment lost 16 officers and 122 enlisted men killed or mortally wounded and 1 officer and 118 enlisted men to disease during the Civil War.
+The 82nd Ohio Infantry Regiment lost 16 officers and 122 enlisted men killed or mortally wounded and 1 officer and 118 enlisted men to disease during the Civil War.
 It is honored by a monument at Gettysburg.

 1861